Media ownership in Canada

-Media ownership in Canada is governed by the Canadian Radio-television and Telecommunications Commission (CRTC), with regards to audiovisual media and telecom networks, as well as other agencies with more specific jurisdiction, in the case of non-broadcast media—like the Competition Bureau, with regards to competition matters and Department of Canadian Heritage regarding foreign investment in the cultural sector.
+Media ownership in Canada is governed by the Canadian Radio-television and Telecommunications Commission (CRTC), with regard to audiovisual media and telecom networks, as well as other agencies with more specific jurisdiction, in the case of non-broadcast media—like the Competition Bureau, with regard to competition matters and Department of Canadian Heritage regarding foreign investment in the cultural sector.
 The CRTC implements the policies of the Broadcasting Act and the Telecommunications Act within Canada but, because its jurisdiction is limited to these, does not regulate the ownership of newspapers or non-audiovisual Internet activity.
 They have taken press and non-audiovisual Internet activity into consideration in deciding on broadcasting matters.
 Thus far, the CRTC has undertaken very little regulation of Internet-based audiovisual programming.